taiwoak/task-manager-js/README.md

 3. **Open index.html in any browser (no server needed)**:

-    - Just double-click the file
+    - Just double-click the file OR
-    - Or right-click → "Open With" → your browser
+    - Right-click → "Open With" → your browser

 ---